veebch/twirly/README.md

 - Connect the motor to outputs A1 and A2 on the driver board.
 - Connect the IR sensor, using GPIO 0 for VCC, and GPIO 16 for S (signal).

+That's pretty much it.
+You can test that the components are working and then assemble them in an enclosure.

 # Video